 We may recover the reasonable costs of our response to a request for access to personal information.

-To help us reach the right people with our credit direct marketing, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our direct marketing against our eligibility criteria to remove recipients that do not meet those criteria.
+To help us reach the right people with our credit marketing communications, we may ask a credit reporting body to "pre-screen" a list of potential recipients of our marketing communications against our eligibility criteria to remove recipients who do not meet those criteria.
 The credit reporting body cannot use information about your existing loans or repayment history in carrying out its pre-screening and it must destroy its pre-screening assessment once it has given us, or a contractor acting on our behalf, the list of eligible recipients.
 If you do not want your credit information used for pre-screening by a credit reporting body that holds credit information about you, you can opt-out by informing that credit reporting body, whose contact details are on their website.

 If you are still not satisfied, you can contact external bodies that deal with privacy complaints.
-These are the Financial Ombudsman Service, or, from 1 July 2018, the Australian Financial Complaints Authority, which is our external dispute resolution scheme, or the Office of the Australian Information Commissioner.
+These are the Australian Financial Complaints Authority, which is our external dispute resolution scheme, and the Office of the Australian Information Commissioner, both are free for customers to access.
 Either of these bodies may forward your complaint to another external dispute resolution body if it considers the complaint would be better handled by that other body.

 Australian Financial Complaints Authority